Skip to main content

 • Their supervisor’s office

-For remote staff, this could include a virtual tour (with screen sharing) of:
+For remote staff, run a virtual tour with screen sharing of:

 • Email and scheduling software